abhirockzz/fn-oracledb-java/README.md

 Moving on....

 - `cd fn-oracledb-java`
-- `fn -v deploy --all --local` (`-v` will activate verbose mode)
+- `fn -v deploy --all` (`-v` will activate verbose mode)

-> `--local` will build & push docker images locally (and run it from there).
+> adding `--local` to `fn deploy` will build & push docker images locally (and run it from there).
 Remove it if you want use a dedicated/external Docker registry

 All your functions (create, read, update, delete) should now be deployed.
-Check it using `fn inspect app fn-oradb-java-app` and `fn list routes --app fn-oradb-java-app`
+Check it using `fn inspect app fn-oradb-java-app` and `fn list routes fn-oradb-java-app`

 ## Behind the scenes

-> work in progress

 ### Build and runtime Docker images